Govt Will Soon Make Pakistan A Polio-free Country: Special Assistant On Health Services Dr. Zafar Mirza - UrduPoint

 Govt Will Soon Make Pakistan A Polio-free Country: Special Assistant On Health Services Dr. Zafar Mirza

-Special Assistant on Health Services Dr. Zafar Mirza says government will soon make Pakistan a polio-free country.He was talking to Facebook's Regional Director of Public Policy Rafael Frankel who called on him in Islamabad
+Special Assistant on Health Services Dr. Zafar Mirza says government will soon make Pakistan a polio-free country

 ISLAMABAD (UrduPoint / Pakistan Point News / Online - 16th January, 2020) Special Assistant on Health Services Dr. Zafar Mirza says government will soon make Pakistan a polio-free country.He was talking to Facebook's Regional Director of Public Policy Rafael Frankel who called on him in Islamabad.